ISO 14001:2026 Clause 8

 - waste storage failures;

-Emergency preparedness should include planned response actions, communication arrangements, testing where practicable, review and revision after incidents or tests, and relevant information for people working under the organisation’s control.
+Emergency preparedness should include planned response actions, response to actual emergencies, actions to prevent or mitigate consequences, testing where practicable, review and revision after emergencies or tests, and relevant information and training for appropriate interested parties, including people working under the organisation’s control.

 Read the detailed SQMC guide to emergency preparedness and response.